jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 - [ ] YES - PDF report with all photos, moisture data, equipment hours, before/after comparisons
 - [ ] YES - But only if customer requests
 - [ ] NO - Not necessary
-- [ ] UNSURE - Need to see example report first
+- [ ] UNSURE - Need to see example report first - WE WILL ADDRESS LATER

-**Your Input:** What should a final completion report include?
+**Your Input:** What should a final completion report include? - IGNORE FOR NOW, THIS WILL BE IN THE PSM DASHBOARD
 - [ ] Job summary (dates, crew, services performed)
 - [ ] Cause of loss documentation (photos, description)
 - [ ] Initial moisture readings (Install data)